 On Friday, University of Connecticut softball head coach Jen McIntyre announced that Emily O'Donnell, Ashley LaPenta, Alyssa Gardea, Alyson Ambler, and Heather Fyfe will serve as team captains for the 2015 campaign

-Jen McIntyre, who has been part of coaching staffs that have made seven NCAA tournament appearances since 2001, is in her first season as head softball coach at the University of Connecticut.
+Jen McIntyre, who has been part of coaching staffs that have made seven NCAA tournament appearances since 2001, is in her second season as head softball coach at the University of Connecticut.

-McIntyre most recently served as the associate head coach at Boston University for the 2014 season.
+McIntyre served as the associate head coach at Boston University for the 2014 season.
 The Terriers won the Patriot League tournament and qualified for the NCAA regionals and posted a win against Louisville.

 McIntyre joined the Terriers after spending the last 12 years (2002-13) on the Penn State coaching staff, including the last three as associate head coach.
 During her tenure, PSU reached six NCAA tournaments, highlighted by a regional final appearance in 2011.

 Twenty-one of McIntyre's recruits at Penn State were named to All-Big Ten teams 33 times, while seven were placed on the All-Region squads with three becoming NFCA All-Americans.
 In 2013, senior outfielder Cassidy Bell became PSU's first-ever First Team All-American after batting a program-record .456 at the plate and smashing 20 home runs.